A significant hint is in the name itself.

-The Aqualite Pro S 395 is equipped with a UV light to really showcase those gorgeous phosphorescent creatures and create memories that will last a lifetime.
+The SL4 UV is equipped with a UV light to really showcase those gorgeous phosphorescent creatures and create memories that will last a lifetime.

-If you’re looking for a photo/video choice; the Aqualite Pro has a 100 degree wide-angle beam to cover a variety of different underwater lighting solutions.
-The included Travel Grip makes for an easy, all-in-one solution for underwater photography and videography.
+If you’re looking for a photo/video choice; the Aqualite Pro2 has a 100 degree wide-angle beam option to cover a variety of different underwater lighting solutions.
+The accessory Travel Grip makes for an easy, all-in-one solution for underwater photography and videography.

 Finally, we when night diving you always want to be seen by your fellow divers.
 Make sure you have the brightest dive beacon.